Deep Conceptual Understanding and Dissemination in Mathematics (MAF500)

-Covers methods for the development of a deep understanding of topics in mathematics through the use of classroom activities and digital resources, with guest lectures on real-world applications of mathematics.
+Covers methods for the development of a deep understanding of topics in mathematics through the use of recreational mathematical resources, group discussions and teaching.
+Emphasis is on applicability in school contexts.

 have knowledge of and experience with a range of mathematical and processes of thought that are of essential importance in developing a deep understanding of topics in mathematics.

-be able to analyse and develop classroom and digital activities that support the development of mathematical methods of thought by others.
+be able to analyse and develop classroom activities that support the development of mathematical methods of thought by others.

 gain experience in written and oral methods of communication of topics in mathematics, including critiquing and offering feedback to others.